Skip to content

 In Microsoft Defender, understanding how alerts inform incidents is critical for analyzing and responding to threats and functionality impacts.
 Each incident is composed of multiple alerts, with a critical understanding being that an incident will never exist without an alert but instead acts as a vehicle to provide context for one or more alerts.

-Attack Story
+Attack Story section:

 • Alerts: Lists all alerts that are part of the incident, providing a consolidated view of related security events and showing how individual alerts contribute to the overall incident.